dreamfactorysoftware/angular-sdk/README.md

 #Running the Address Book app

-Almost there!
-You can launch the app from the Apps tab in the admin console.
+You can launch the app from the Apps tab in the admin console, or by opening your local index.html in your browser.

 When the app starts up you can register a new user, or log in as an existing user.
 Currently the app does not support registering and logging in admin users.

 #Example API calls